 When using the Waterfall Methodology each process is done sequentially.
 It is also referred to as a linear-sequential life cycle model.
-When using the waterfall methodology each phase must be completed before the next phase can begin.
+During the waterfall methodology each phase must be completed before the next phase can begin.
 All the software functionality is delivered at once.
-The diagram below describes the different phases.
+The diagram describes the different phases.
 The waterfall development approach is best when the solution is very complex and has significant dependencies between the various pieces.

 The advantage of waterfall methodology is that it produces highly reliable system with a large growth envelope.
 Development using waterfall can be constrained to a predefined schedule and provides management with progress visibility.
-It works best with well defined detailed requirements.
+It works best with well-defined detailed requirements.
 Each phase has specific deliverables and review processes in place.
 The stages are clearly defined with well understood milestones and tasks.